How do I become a PhD student at LTH?

 Am I eligible for research studies?

-In order to be admitted to research studies, you must meet all the admission requirements, see syllabi/research studies subjects.
+In order to be admitted to research studies, you must meet all the admission requirements stated in the syllabi.
 You must also be considered in other respects to have the ability required to complete the programme.

-For more detailed information about admissions, eligibility, selection and funding, see LTH's research studies regulations.
+For more detailed information about admissions, eligibility, selection and funding, see LTH's general regulations for research studies.